The Wreckers: Split-up and recording solo albums

 In February 2008, it was announced the group had split to focus on their solo careers.
 The duo has since stated that their next recording projects will be solo albums.
-Jessica Harp has stated that they will indeed continue The Wreckers as a side project, but solo albums are what "feels right" for now.
+Jessica Harp has stated that they will continue the Wreckers as a side project, but solo albums are what "feels right" for now.
 Harp released her first solo single, "Boy Like Me" from her debut album A Woman Needs, in March 2009.
-The single was a Top 30 hit on the charts, and was followed by the album's title-track, which reached No. 56 after a short chart run.
-On March 16, 2010, Harp's album was digitally-released following an announcement that she would retire from her recording career to focus on songwriting.
-Meanwhile, Branch released the single "Sooner or Later" in August 2009 and released her 6-song EP Everything Comes and Goes on September 14, 2010.
+The single was a Top 30 hit on the charts, and was followed by the album's title track, which reached No. 56 after a short chart run.
+On March 16, 2010, Harp's album was digitally released following an announcement that she would retire from her recording career to focus on songwriting.
+Meanwhile, Branch released the single "Sooner or Later" in August 2009 and released her six-song EP Everything Comes and Goes on September 14, 2010.